Bamboozlerrl/Rule-Edits/README.md

       - (vi) Organizing scrimmages,
       - (vii) Electing two members of the CRC for the following season and
       - (viii) Anything else required or requested of them by both the CRC and their team
-    - (b) Co-Captains are responsible for assisting the captain and filling in for them when they are unavailable.
-    - (c) Captains may change who their co-captain is at any time by notifying the CRC.
   - (3) Eligibility and restrictions:
     - (a) Any player not banned from NALTP or TagPro is eligible to apply for captaincy or co-captaincy unless otherwise announced by the CRC.
     - (b) Applicants for Minors captaincy who are drafted in, and at potential risk of being dropped from, Majors must apply for DEP status or submit a player with DEP status as their prelim else they accept exclusion from Minors upon being dropped.
     - (c) CRC members may not serve as captain, official co-captain, or GM in any circumstances.
-    - (d) Official Co-Captains are not permitted to be members of any team in their league other than the one they are co-captaining.
-If a Co-Captain should end up on any other league roster than the one they are co-captaining, they will be removed from their position as official Co-Captain.
+    - (d) Official CCGMs are not permitted to be members of any team in their league other than the one they are CCGMing.
+If a CCGM should end up on any other league roster than the one they are CCGMing, they will be removed from their position as official CCGM.
-    - (e) Official Co-Captains may not be decided or announced prior to the draft if there is a possibility of them playing in the same league as their affiliated team as determined by the CRC.
+    - (e) Official CCGMs may not be decided or announced prior to the draft if there is a possibility of them playing in the same league as their affiliated team as determined by the CRC.
   - (4) Selection, voting, and announcements:
     - (a) Captains and GMs will be approved by a majority vote from the CRC.
-    - (b) Co-captains do not require CRC approval as long as they are not banned or otherwise ineligible by rule.
+    - (b) CCGMs do not require CRC approval as long as they are not banned or otherwise ineligible by rule.
   - (5) Terms:
     - (a) All forms of captaincy are for a single season only.
   - (6) Mid-season vacancy.